 Endoscopy is considered the most sensitive and specific diagnostic method.
-Using high-resolution video endoscopy, it is possible to detect even discrete changes in the color, mucosal surface, and architecture of the gastric mucosa.
-Endoscopic detection of early lesions can be enhanced by chromoendoscopy.
+Using high-resolution video-assisted endoscopy, it is possible to detect even discrete changes in color, mucosal surface, and architecture of the gastric mucosa.
+Endoscopic detection of early lesions can be improved by chromoendoscopy.

-The goals of further diagnostics are to determine the stage of disease and to guide therapy, see Table 1.
+The aims of further diagnostics are to determine the stage of the disease and to guide therapy, see Table 1.

-Table 1: Diagnostics and staging in gastric carcinoma
+Table 1: Diagnostic procedures and staging in gastric cancer

-Examination Note Physical examination Laboratory (blood) blood count, liver and kidney function parameters, coagu- lation Endoscopy of the upper gastrointestinal tract optional addition of chromoendoscopy Endoscopic ultrasound (EUS) 1 for therapy planning in case of localized disease Computed tomography of thorax, abdomen and pelvis with oral and intravenous contrast media for visualization of locoregional and distant tumor spread Ultrasound abdomen complementary to computed tomography Laparoscopy with cytology 2 in cT2/cT3/cT4 without evidence of distant metastases, to detect/exclude peritoneal metastasis
+Investigation Note Physical examination Laboratory (blood) Blood count, liver and kidney function parameters, coagulation Endoscopy upper gastrointestinal tract Optional addition of chromoendoscopy Endoscopic ultrasound examination (EUS) For therapy planning in case of localized disease Computed tomography of thorax, abdomen and pelvis with oral and intravenous contrast media For visualization of locoregional and distant tumor spread Abdominal ultrasound Complementary to computed tomography Laparoscopy, if indicated plus cytology In cT2/cT3/cT4 without evidence of other distant metastases, to detect/exclude peritoneal metastasis